gaehlerm/SoftwareEngineering/README.md

 ### Other Types of Classes

 I remember once having written a class that contained some public variables and one public method.
 Unfortunately, I don't remember why I wrote such a hybrid class.
-It shows that the types of classes above are not a definitive list; however, I think it's still a good rule of thumb.
+It shows that the types of classes above are not a concluding list.
+However, it is recommended to stick to the class types mentioned above.
+This will make your code better.

 ### General Recommendations

-It is recommended to stick to the class types mentioned above.
 It may be convenient to add a method to a data class or a variable to a pure function class.
-However, this will quite certainly make the code worse as it violates the single responsibility principle.
+However, this will quite certainly make the code worse as it violates the SRP.

 The most common error is mixing up the worker class and the delegating class.
 You can easily end up with a fairly complex function within a delegation class that utilizes numerous member variables.
 This design is flawed because the delegation class operates at a high level of abstraction, while the worker class is intended to be a low-level object.
 Mixing different levels of abstraction is detrimental.
 Refactor the complex part into a separate class or function and call it from the delegating class.
 This should do the job.

-// new chapter here?

 ## Functions vs. Methods